| Other Links |

 - Have you ever been unable to get out of bed after a fight?

 - Have you ever needed medical care after a fight?
-What kinds of injuries have you sustained?
+What kinds of injuries were there?

 - Have you ever sought medical services after a fight?

-- Has your partner ever withheld medication or prevented you from seeking medical services?
+- Has your partner ever withheld medication or prevented you from seeking treatment?

 - Have you ever sought services such as a battered women's shelter or support group?